-Net parity expenses decreased by 14.6% in 2018 and by 6.5% in 2017 primarily due to investment additions during the year, offset by actual and expected true-ups for prior years.
+Net parity expenses increased by 44.0% in 2020 compared to 2019 primarily due to higher investment additions by other ITS participants and expected true-ups impacting 2020.
+In 2019, net parity expenses increased by 21.5% primarily due to lower investment additions during the year offset by expected true-ups for prior years.